hneemann/Digital/README.md

 * JDK 1.8 is needed (either the Oracle JDK 1.8 or OpenJDK 1.8)
 * maven is used as build system, so the easiest way is to install [maven](https://maven.apache.org/).
 * After that you can simply run `mvn install` to build Digital.
-* With `mvn site` you can create a checkstyle, a findbugs and a cobertura code coverage report.
+* Run `mvn site` to create a findbugs and a cobertura code coverage report.
 * Most IDEs (Eclipse, NetBeans, IntelliJ) are able to import the `pom.xml` to create a project.

 ## Contribution guidelines ##

 * If you want to contribute send me just a pull request
-* Don't introduce new checkstyle issues
+  * Before you send a pull request, make sure that at least `mvn install` runs without errors.
-* Don't introduce new findbugs issues
+* Don't introduce new findbugs issues.
 * Try to keep the test coverage high.
 The target is 80% test coverage at all non GUI components.
 * Up to now there are no GUI tests so the overall test coverage is only somewhat below 60%.
   Try to keep the amount of untested GUI code low.